-If injured by the mistakes of a doctor, you may be able to bring a claim against the doctor or the medical care facility to seek compensation for your injury.
+If injured by the mistakes and malpractice of a doctor, you may be able to bring a claim against the doctor or the medical care facility to seek compensation for your injury.
 Medical malpractice cases are often complex and very difficult to prove.
 It is important to have a skilled and experienced attorney on your side.
 At Strom Law Firm, our Columbia Medical Malpractice Lawyers have the experience representing victimized patients, and we want to fight for you in the unfortunate circumstance that a doctor or medical staff injures you.

-Medical Malpractice Defined
+South Carolina Medical Malpractice Defined

 Medical malpractice is defined by South Carolina statute as follows: “‘Medical malpractice’ means doing that which the reasonably prudent health care provider or health care institution would not do or not doing that which the reasonably prudent health care provider or health care institution would do in the same or similar circumstances.”
 When undertaking medical treatment and procedures, medical providers must adhere to steps that a reasonably prudent provider would take or not take.

-If a doctor happens to be a specialist in a particular field, that doctor should make judgments that a similarly situated specialist would make.
+If a doctor happens to be a specialist in a particular field, that doctor should make judgments that a similarly situated health specialist would make.

-Medical Malpractice Examples
+Medical Malpractice Cases and Examples

 Medical providers or doctors fail to meet their relevant standards of care in different ways.
 At Strom Law Firm, our Columbia Medical Malpractice Lawyers have seen various types of medical malpractice:

 - Anesthesia errors.
 Too often, mistakes are made during the administration of anesthesia, and the consequences are devastating.
 Such a mistake by an anesthesiologist can cause significant brain damage and sometimes death.
-Some mistakes include failing to be properly informed of the patient’s medical needs or surgical history, as well as failure to properly monitor vital signs.
+Some mistakes include failing to be properly informed of the patient’s medical needs or surgical history, as well as failure to properly monitor vital health signs.

 - Birthing injury.
 Both mother and child are sometimes victims of medical malpractice before, during, and after birth.